RyuZhihao123/Instance-based-RN/README.md

 (3) Noises were directly added during dataset generation.
 And `Position-length` and `Point cloud` got the most different values from the obvious results in Daniel's paper when I use Adam optimizer.

-**Notice:**

-In rare cases (quite low probability), if the loss of some network doesn't decrease obviously after the first epoch, please kill it and restart the program, because Adam could usually get a way low loss value even during the first epoch.

 ## Experiments1: Our new tasks.

 (These experiments focus on verifying the generalization ability of networks.)